-Correction of Grades
+Correction of a Course Grade

-Once a student has been informed of his/her examination results, corrections can be made if the decision is erroneous due to typographical error, miscalculation or similar oversight by the examiner or other SSE employee.
-In such cases, a correction can be made, either raising or lowering the student's result (even to a failed result).
-A correction to the detriment of the student assumes that the error is obvious both to the individual responsible for making the decision and to the student, and that the student is afforded an opportunity to be heard before the correction is made.
-The student shall be notified regardless of whether the correction is to his/her benefit or detriment.
+After students have received their course grade, the grade may be corrected if the result was incorrect due to an entry error, calculation error or similar mistake by the examiner or other staff member at SSE.
+In such cases, the correction can be either to the benefit or detriment (including a Fail grade) of the student.
+A correction to the detriment of a student entails a mistake that is obvious to both the examiner and the student, and the student is given an opportunity to express his/her view prior to the amendment.
+The student is to be informed regardless of whether the amendment is to his/her benefit or detriment.